Login

 http://allgaragefloors.com/how-to-grind-garage-floor/

-Unfortunately the article doesn't dive into time requirements for the work; however, sounds like an all day job according to the guys here.
+Unfortunately, the article doesn't dive into time requirements for the work; however, it sounds like an all-day job according to the guys here.
 Maybe even 2 days for a shop your size.

 We all have different expectations and budgets.
-I am on the fence myself about what to do as I mentioned earlier.
+I am on the fence myself about what to do, as I mentioned earlier.
 However, one thing I realize is prep is everything with epoxy floors.
-So if I was going to splurge on something to make sure it was done right, the prep is where it would be.
-Plus you have to figure out what your own time is worth.
-Once you know all rental & misc material costs for DIY, then you can compare against a pro quote.
+So, if I was going to splurge on something to ensure it was done right, the prep is where it would be.
+Plus, you have to determine what your own time is worth.
+Once you know all rental & miscellaneous material costs for DIY, then you can compare against a pro quote.
 If it's $500 more, is 8-16 hours of your own time worth more than that?
 Can you afford that?
 Theoretically, if you make $100/hr at work, you'd be better off working and paying a pro.
 If you make $10/hr at work, you'd probably be better off grinding yourself, assuming you can get the prep right so the life of the final epoxy floor is not compromised.

-The company is the world’s best diamond blade supplier supplier.
+The company is the world’s best diamond blade supplier.
 We are your one-stop shop for all needs.
-Our staff are highly-specialized and will help you find the product you need.
+Our staff are highly specialized and will help you find the product you need.

 0